elisoncrum/piipan/docs/securing-internal-apis.md

 ### Application ID URI

 A valid URI string defined on an [application object](#application-object).
-This URI is used for specifying the resource from which the client should request an [access token]() for authenticating with the server.
-The URI can be set to any value unique to the tenant, but by convention it is set to the base URL of the server *without a trailing slash*.
-For example, if a server's API can be called from `https://functionfoo.azurewebsites.net/api/endpoint`, the application ID URI is set to `https://functionfoo.azurewebsites.net`.
+This URI is used for specifying the resource from which the client should request an [access token](#access-token) for authenticating with the server.
+The URI can be set to any value unique to the tenant, but [Azure AD specifies a default value](https://docs.microsoft.com/en-us/azure/active-directory/develop/security-best-practices-for-app-registration#appid-uri-configuration) of `api://<app-id>` where `<app-id>` is the application object's application (aka "client") ID.

 **Managing the application ID URI**
 - *Portal*: Azure Active Directory > App registration > All applications > {your application object} > Application ID URI